Quick Home Repairs You Can Do in 10 Minutes—or Less!

 A quick fix for a toilet that’s constantly running

 Here’s a quick home repair to avoid a running toilet caused by a kinked toilet chain.
 Remove the chain from the arm attachment, and slide a plastic straw over the flapper chain, covering about two-thirds of the chain.
 Then reattach the chain to the arm.
 It’s that simple, and you’ll never have a running toilet caused by a kinked chain again.
-Check out 20 more home repairs anyone can do.

 A DIY solution for stripped screws